blacksenator/fritzsoap/README.md

 ##### AURA (AVM USB Remote Access)

 There is one exception so far: `AURA`.
-Through a [thread in the IP Phone Forum](https://www.ip-phone-forum.de/threads/v0-4-1-30-09-2009-fritzboxnet-net-bibliothek-f%C3%BCr-fritz-box.190718/) I learned how this service works.
+Through a [thread in the IP Phone Forum][auradiscussion] I learned how this service works.
 The six actions of this service are coded and an [unofficial documentation](docs/auraSCPD.pdf) can be found in the `/docs` folder.
 You must have activated the USB remote access function in the FRITZ!Box to be able to access this service!

 ##### Some other ghosts

-* `any` has no actions - generic template for [aura](https://github.com/blacksenator/fritzsoap/blob/ff3726759f92944af365e089a6ffb86a5902591a/src/aura.php#L27)?
+* `any` has no actions - generic template for [aura][aura]?
 * `avmnexus`
 * `fritzbox` disappeared with FRITZ!OS 7.29 (or before?) but reappeared with 7.50
 * `l2tpv3`